VARIOUS ITEMS 1

-Made of aluminium and felt-padded on the back it is attached to the pilot’s thigh by means of a leather strap.
+Made of aluminium and felt-padded on the back it attached to the pilot’s thigh by means of a leather strap.
 A pencil can be stored in a small tube leading across the interior of the kneepad.
 A small clamp prevents the stored pencil from sliding off the tube.

-The use of wooden pencils was strongly recommended as loose metal or plastic pens dropped to the cockpit floor could permanently block rudder, elevator or aileron controls, while a wooden pencil would break into pieces when enough power was applied in an attempt to free the controls.
+The use of wooden pencils strongly recommended as loose metal or plastic pens dropped to the cockpit floor could permanently block rudder, elevator or aileron controls, while a wooden pencil would break into pieces when enough power applied in an attempt to free the controls.

 A roll of thin paper of approx. 2 meters length attached to two turning screws provides enough space for flight planning or flight recording data.

 Manufactured by various contractors, this notepad came into use in the late 1940's.

 It has the correct dimensions for the standard pilot checklist.